 Model validation for practical prediction: Real world prediction from the developed model is challenging because of the complexity of the pathogen spreading process.
 The real spreading process always has a lot of random social and physiological variables that are hard to be included in any model.
 With more advanced models and availability of more data, the practical prediction will get more accurate.

-Unfortunately the working group did not find potential tools to help remedy this issue partially due to the issues discussed below.

 Models are Written in Different Languages

 When modelers do use a consistent, declarative language to describe their models, these models can then be stored and searched in readily-available repositories.
 The BioModels collection is a good example of such a repository for Systems Biology Markup Language (SBML) [38] models.
 As another example, the Physiome Model Repository (PMR) is a collection of CellML models.
 Although these repositories are a good step forward toward finding and reusing published models, by themselves, they are insufficient.